KeanuTang/UM-Admin-User-Profile-Update-Email/README.md

 Version 2: Supports multiple Profile forms with other fields than in the Registration form.

+Version 2.1: Forked from original version
+Includes support to show before/after changes made to the user profile in the email.
+Also changes the default template slightly.

 ## Installation
 Install by adding the file source.php to your child-theme’s functions.php file or use the “Code Snippets” Plugin